This gourmet chicken tetrazzini is the cadillac of tetrazzinis, with a rich homemade bechamel and no cream of anything canned soup.

 - Remove pan from heat as needed during the cooking process to prevent scorching.

-This dish can be partially made ahead by cooking, chopping, and seasoning the chicken and storing in a ziploc up to a day in advance.
+Make Ahead: This dish can be partially made ahead by cooking, chopping, and seasoning the chicken and storing in a ziploc up to a day in advance.
 The mushrooms can also be sautéed and stored up to a day ahead.

 Note: For the white wine, I buy small bottles of Cavit Pinot Grigio that contain enough for up to a double batch of this recipe.
 These small bottles are perfect for those who don’t drink wine but who want to cook with it.